Poincar\'e Duality in abstract 6-functor formalisms: Abstract six functor formalisms

 \subsection{$6$-functor formalisms II}

-In this section, we follow \cite[Lecture VI]{scholze-notes} and define the notions of cohomologically \'etale and proper morphisms.
-In this paper we take a minimalistic approach that is sufficient for all our purposes; \cite[Lecture VI]{scholze-notes} contains a more thorough consideration of cohomologically proper and \'etale morphisms.
-These notions are needed to spell out the full definition of a $6$-functor formalism that is used in this paper.
-For the latter reference, we also discuss the notion of cohomologically smooth morphisms in this section.
+We begin this section by discussing the notion of cohomologically smooth morphisms.
+Subsequently, following \cite[Lecture VI]{scholze-notes}, we define cohomologically 'etale and proper morphisms.
+We adopt a minimalistic approach sufficient for our purposes, noting that the cited reference offers a more thorough treatment.
+These definitions are essential for spelling out the full $6$-functor formalism used in this paper.